ZSaberLv0/ZFVimGitUtil/README.md

             `git fetch --all`, if fetch success without password required, then you are done

+* `:ZFGitBatchPull`

+    find and go through all git repo under cwd, and try to pull

 * `:ZFGitBatchPush [comment]`

     find and go through all git repo under cwd,